denyncrawford/deno-livereload/README.md

 ## Building the web client

+> The client is a ts file and you don't need to import it directly from the file system, instead livereload serves the constructed client as a js file.
+This is because it sets the port dynamically and builds the client in real-time every time a request is made.

-The client handles the incomming notifications from the server and you can bundle your own custon client:
+The client handles the inning notifications from the server and you can bundle your own custom client:

 1. Clone the repo
 2. Edit the src/client.ts